 Details: 43 Drury Lane, WC2B 5AJ | Open M-S 12-3pm and 5-11pm, Sun 1-3.30pm, 5.30-10pm

-Opening October 26th, Barrafina King’s Cross will be their largest yet, with a whole terrace for al fresco dining (meaning there’s just the slightest chance you might get a seat here) and a beautiful private dining room overlooking the canal.
-The menu, meanwhile, will be overseen by exec head chef Angel Zapata Martin, and will have a strong Catalunyan tinge… READ MORE
+Set in the newly unveiled Coal Drops Yard, Barrafina King’s Cross is their largest yet, with a whole terrace for al fresco dining due to open next Spring (under the separate moniker of Parillan) and a beautiful private dining room overlooking the canal.
+The menu, meanwhile, is all overseen by exec head chef Angel Zapata Martin, and has a strong Catalunyan accent… READ MORE

 NOTE: The Barrafina restaurants do not take reservations, and cannot accommodate groups of more than 4.
-They do however take bookings for groups of 8 and above in their private dining spaces at the Adelaide Street and Drury Lane restaurants.
+They do however take bookings for groups of 8 and above in their private dining spaces at the Adelaide Street, Drury Lane and King’s Cross restaurants.
 You can find out more on their website HERE.

 Main image: Barrafina Dean Street